 The 1990s were good in a lot of ways: brown lipstick, dark roots, etc. But the diet foods of 20 years ago leave something to be desired.
 It makes sense when you consider how much science has changed in the last two decades.
 As nutrition and weight loss research continues to progress, our definition of a "healthy" diet becomes closer and closer to the truth.
 Today, nutritionists tend to agree on what constitutes a healthy eater.
-As registered dietitian Jenny Champion puts it, healthy eaters "choose real food over anything processed, value the quality of food they eat, and have a healthy relationship with food without obsessing over it."
+As registered dietitian Jenny Champion puts it, healthy eaters "choose real food over anything processed, value the quality of food they eat and have a healthy relationship with food without obsessing over it."

 But foods that were considered nutritious and good for weight loss in the "heroine-chic" era subscribed to a completely different philosophy.
 Today, we're reflecting on the five worst diet foods of the 1990s—and recommending modern alternatives.
-Keep scrolling to see the most popular diet foods in 1997 compared to 2017.

 "People were obsessed with fat-free in the 1990s for weight loss," says Daryl Gioffre, DC, celebrity nutritionist and founder of the Alkamind cleanse.
 But according to Gioffre, the fat-free craze was not rooted in science.
 In the late 1960s, three Harvard researchers were paid a large sum of money to publish a review on sugar, fat, and heart disease, featuring studies that were "handpicked by the sugar industry, which minimized the link between sugar and chronic disease, while fully placing the blame on fat," Gioffre says.